Wesleyan University

 Welcome to the Birney Lab

-The nexus of chemistry, archaeology, philology and environmental science.
+The nexus of archaeology, ancient texts, chemistry and environmental science.

 Drought Resilience Mechanisms in ancient Egyptian Wheats and Implications for modern Crop Strategies